Stairmaster Muscles Worked vs Treadmill Cardio Benefits (Stair Stepper Workout)

 • Stairmaster Calf Raise: Instead of walking flat footed, a person can remain on their toes for each step.
 This emphasizes the calf muscles, which is perhaps the hardest muscle to grow.

 • Banded Stairmaster Climb: To do this variation, simply attach a band around the thigh muscles.
-That way, resistance is added during each and every step of the stair climber.
+That way, resistance is added during each and every step of the stair stepper.
 This is especially great for hitting the quads.

 • Double Step: The double step can be a brutal Stairmaster workout!
 To try this type of Stairmaster movement, simply step up two stairs at a time.
 This is great for the entire lower body, but specifically is a glutes and hamstring dominant variation.